 When I think about the arts sector I am reminded that we, for so much of the time, are one big echo chamber.
 Too often we’re discussing diversity in relations to the time and space within which we operate – taking the conversations from where we are as a sector rather than where we are as a wider society.
-Over the past few weeks I’ve become clear that I don’t want to engage in that any more.
+I for one don’t want to engage in that any more.

 Maybe I’ve become impatient or bored of the conversation, I’m not sure, but right now I don’t feel like I have time to talk about where we are or where we should have been 20 years ago.
 My focus has to be one where we want to be tomorrow.